Kenshiro-Tanaka/Kenshiro-Tanaka/README.md

 - 👋 Hi, I’m @Kenshiro-Tanaka
-- 👀 I’m interested in python.
+- 👀 I’m interested in python & C++.
-- 🌱 I’m currently learning Blockchain.
+- 🌱 I’m currently learning IoT.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to get a job for security engineer.
 - 📫 How to reach me ...

 <!---